 However, just because a product was defectively designed, manufactured, or marketed does not mean that the consumer automatically has a strict product liability case.
 Rather, the consumer still needs to show that:

 In addition to the manufacturer, wholesalers and retailers can also be held strictly liable for the defective products they sell.
 However, in addition to proving that the product’s defective condition caused the injury, the consumer must also show:

-Based in Scottsdale but serving the surrounding communities of Arizona, David Shapiro Law, PLLC, focuses exclusively on personal injury law, which includes helping those injured, killed, or hurt by a defective product.
+Based in Scottsdale but serving the surrounding communities of Arizona, Shapiro Law Team, focuses exclusively on personal injury law, which includes helping those injured, killed, or hurt by a defective product.
 Our success is based on our hands-on approach and service to our clients, getting them the compensation they deserve.
 David Shapiro also works with the necessary experts in areas of design, packaging, warnings, human factors, accident reconstructionists, industry whistleblowers, manufacturing, distribution, advertising/marketing, crashworthiness, seatbelts, materials, or other applicable areas that help build a strong case against the product manufacturer, distributor and/or seller.